|

 or less official.

-Romans who first designated February 29 as leap day.
-Later, a
+The Romans first designated February 29 as leap day, but a

 more precise formula (still in use today) was adopted in the 16th